in

 • Eschscholzia is best started where it will grow; it does not transplant well.
 Seeds can be started indoors 2 to 3 weeks before the last spring frost in individual pots.

-Planting and Spacing Eschscholzia
+Planting and spacing Eschscholzia

 • Sow seeds indoors in small pots or six-packs in sterile seed starting medium.